Raziz1/Arduino_Weatherstation/README.md

 </p>

 ### Wiring TFT Display
-The TFT display shield consumes all the pins when directly mounted on the Arduino UnoR3 so instead follow this wiring scheme:
+The TFT display shield consumes all the pins when directly mounted on the Arduino Uno R3 so instead follow this wiring scheme:
 | TFT Display   | Arduino      |
 | ------------- |:-------------:|
 | 5V            | 5V            |